Animals

 Angel

 Angel lived on a black angus ranch and had given birth to stillborn babies 2 years in a row, which meant that Angel was destined for slaughter.
-A kind neighbor of this ranch had witnessed Angel mourning over her stillborn calves for 7 full days and it broke her heart.
+A kind neighbor of this ranch had witnessed Angel mourning over both her stillborn calves for 7 full days each, and it broke her heart.
 She was able to negotiate for Angel’s life to be saved and come to Sweet Farm.
 Gizmo immediately loved her!

 Argyle